mykhailo-petrenko/raycaster-in-het-weekend/README.md

 Please read and follow instruction https://docs.conan.io/2/integrations/clion.html to set up the Conan plugin.
 Then "Edit Configuration" > "Add new configuration" > "CMake Application" And enjoy.

+P.S.
+Do not forget to set up Conan executable or Use Conan installed in the system.